Botanical Cocktails: 5 Spring Cocktails Inspired by Your Garden

 The whiskey floral combination is so underrated —floral, smooth, and just the right amount of indulgent.
 You can absolutely swap in your favorite whiskey here, and if you prefer a cleaner cocktail, try straining the blackberries instead of muddling them.
 A violet or pansy on top would be the dream garnish, but I went classic with a blackberry skewer and it still hits.

-1 ounce blackberry juice
+1 oz blackberry juice

-1 shot of American Honey whiskey
+1 shot American Honey whiskey

 Hibiscus Kicker